hadamove/zfo2pdf/README.md

-# ZFO ➡️ PDF Converter
+# ZFO to️ PDF Converter

-A web-based tool for converting Czech data box files (ZFO format) to PDF attachments.
-Extract attachments from your ZFO files safely and easily directly in your browser.
+A web-based tool for extracting PDF documents and attachments from Czech government and business communications (.zfo) received through the official data box system (datové schránky).

 ## What it does